willcl-ark/bitcoin/doc/design/private-broadcast-tool.md

    Do not also broadcast it through the ordinary path.

 `send` exits with status 0 if at least one announcement was fully written, 2 if none was, and 1 for bad input or arguments.
+Status 0 does not mean a peer requested the transaction, received its bytes, or accepted it.
+A peer can ignore the announcement after the slot has canceled its backups.
 The JSON report has no wall-clock value and records the job.
 Progress lines on stderr are best effort: if a pipe cannot take a line, the tool drops it without waiting.
 See `-help`.
-Both the report and progress lines are local evidence of a broadcast, so store them as carefully as a wallet log.
+The report and progress lines are local evidence of the attempt, so store them as carefully as a wallet log.

 The proxy must run on this machine.
 A remote proxy would expose destinations and credentials in transit.
 It must accept SOCKS authentication, Tor's RESOLVE extension, and IPv6.
 The tool